The Diné Institute for Navajo Nation Educators (DINÉ)

 The application is completed via Google forms, which requires you to complete and submit the entire application at one time.
 Please be sure you allow sufficient time to do this; we recommend approximately one hour.

-The application includes one question that should be answered in 300-600 words.
-The question is, “Part of the DINÉ Institute’s mission is to work with teachers who are leaders in their schools or communities.
+The application includes two questions that should be answered in 300-600 words.
+The questions are, “Part of the DINÉ Institute’s mission is to work with teachers who are leaders in their schools or communities.
 How do you demonstrate leadership in your role as a teacher?”

 It may be helpful to draft your response in a Word/Google Document (or something similar) then copy and paste your response into the application when you are ready to submit.